aphorise/vinit.bash/README.md

 ```

-Some other limits / tolerances have also been left in place specific to potential notification schemes such as e-mail or sms for example; these include:
+Some other limits / tolerances have also been left that are specific to potential notification schemes such as e-mail or sms; these include:
 ```
     tNoticeReset=240 ; # #// Total seconds after which notification should reset.
     tNoticeGap=15 ; # #// Gap between notification in above time.